DominikStiller/ptinsight/app/README.md

 make apply
 ```

-3. Install Flink and Kafka using Ansible, pulling the inventory from the Terraform state.
+3. Install platforms (Java, Python, Flink, Kafka...).
 If Ansible reports the server to be unreachable, the server is likely not yet ready.
 Try again a minute later.
 ```
 make setup
 ```

-4. Deploy Flink job using Ansible, pulling the inventory from the Terraform state.
+1. Deploy applications.
 ```
 make deploy
 ```